• Hawaii Convention Center

 A Proposal Planning Template has been created to assist with the submission process.
 The template should not be used to submit a proposal; rather, it is meant as a tool to help plan and draft your proposal.
 Please download or make a copy of this document to use for your planning purposes.
 When you are ready to submit your proposal, please do so via the official SOTF Proposal Submission Form.

-The deadline to submit a proposal is March 24, 2024 and notifications will be sent by May 17, 2024.
+The deadline to submit a proposal is March 23, 2025 and notifications will be sent in early May 2025.

 Conference Tracks: